Skip to content

 Here’s why you should open a FHSA:

-• Contributions are tax-deductible, reducing your taxable income for the year (similar to an RRSP).
-You can actually contribute to both your FHSA and RRSP in the same year to drastically reduce your taxable income.
+• Eligible contributions are tax-deductible, reducing your taxable income for the year (similar to an RRSP).
+You can actually contribute to both your FHSA and RRSP in the same year to reduce your taxable income by even more.

-• Investment growth is tax-free, meaning you won’t pay taxes on any interest, dividends, or capital gains within the account.
-This is the same benefit as is offered by TFSAs.
+• Investment growth is tax-free, meaning you won’t usually pay taxes on interest, dividends, or capital gains within the account.
+This is similar to the benefit offered by TFSAs.

-• Qualified withdrawals are tax-free, so you won’t owe taxes when using the funds to buy your first home.
-This is a benefit because if you saved money outside of an FHSA, many of the ‘gains’ would be taxable.
-So if you put the funds in an unregistered GIC, you may pay income tax on the interest.
+• Qualified withdrawals are tax-free, so you won’t owe taxes on withdrawn money when using the funds to buy your first home.
+This is a benefit because if you saved money in a non-registered account outside of an FHSA, many of the ‘gains’ would be taxable.
+For example, if you put the funds in an unregistered GIC, you may pay income tax on the interest.
 Similarly, if you saved in an unregistered brokerage account instead of a FHSA, you may pay capital gains taxes on the increase in value of your investments.
-You are not required to pay these taxes on gains in your FHSA.
+You are not required to pay these taxes on eligible gains in your FHSA.

-• You can transfer the funds to your RRSP if you don’t buy a home.
+• You can usually transfer the funds to your RRSP if you don’t buy a home.
 If you transfer the funds directly to your RRSP, it won’t affect your contribution room.
-This can be a significant perk for newcomers – and it’s why you should consider opening a FHSA even if you’re not sure about buying a home in Canada, since RRSP contribution limits can impact your ability to save for retirement in tax-advantaged accounts.
+This can be a significant perk for newcomers who otherwise max out their RRSPs each year.

 Investment Options Within A FHSA